Frequently Asked Questions

 Our program is built so that all core courses, which are mandatory, are only offered in the fall semester.
 Students in a given cohort are expected to begin and finish their studies together, starting in the fall semester of each academic year.
 Matriculated students in our program, or in another international program at Tel Aviv University; exchange students; and those looking to audit a course (i.e. receive no academic credit) may take our courses in the Spring Semester, pending any prerequisites and available space.

-Within the framework of the studies, we offer Colloquial Palestinian Arabic courses that will take place twice per week in the morning.
+Within the framework of the studies, Tel Aviv International offers both Modern Standard Arabic and Colloquial Palestinian Arabic courses.
+Courses can take place in the summer before the academic year and twice per week in the morning during the academic year.